 In some situations, the landlord employs a tenant, perhaps for property management, and rent is part of their employment contract.
 If this is the case, the landlord is entitled to file an unlawful detainer lawsuit once the tenant is no longer working for them.
 You should consult our experienced attorneys, especially if the tenant is challenging the termination.

 Sometimes, unlawful detainer issues arise in hotels.
 If the hotel has more than six rooms and the tenant lives there for more than 30 days, they establish it as their permeant, legal residence.
-At that point, they are granted the rights of a typical renter and must be evicted to kick them out.
+At that point, they are granted the rights of a typical renter and must be evicted to be kicked out.

 The rights of a tenant living in a mobile home vary significantly between counties, but these issues can also be complex.